onozaty/redmine-view-customize/README.md

 [onozaty](https://github.com/onozaty)

+If you find this project useful, please ⭐ it!
+Your support helps increase its visibility and keeps the development going.
-I am looking for people who are willing to become [sponsors](https://github.com/sponsors/onozaty) and contribute to maintaining this project.
+I am also looking for people who are willing to become [sponsors](https://github.com/sponsors/onozaty) and contribute to maintaining this project.
+Your sponsorship would be greatly appreciated!